Berliner FC Dynamo: FC Berlin, decline and insolvency (1989–2004)

 After failing to qualify for the 2.
 Bundesliga in 1991 and 1992, FC Berlin had to continue at amateur level.
 The club now had to rely heavily on its youth department to supply the team with new players.
 Coach Bogs resigned in September 1993 and was replaced by Helmut Koch.
 FC Berlin managed to qualify for the new Regionalliga Nordost in 1994.
 The reinstated Regionalliga formed the new third tier.
 The 1994-95 Regionalliga Nordost involved new derbies against 1.
 FC Union Berlin and new matches against several other well-known opponents.
 FC Berlin struggled in the 1994-95 Regionalliga Nordost but managed to retain its place in the league.
-The highlight of the 1995-96 Regionaliga Nordost were then new duels with 1.
+The highlight of the 1995-96 Regionaliga Nordost were new duels with 1.
 FC Dynamo Dresden.
 The two teams had not met since 1991.

 Due to a threat of relegation, coach Koch was dismissed in October 1995.
 He was succeeded by former player and youth coach Werner Voigt.
 Defender Mario Maek also returned to the team at the same time.
 FC Berlin organized one of the biggest youth football tournaments so far in the eastern part of the country in April 1996.
 As many as 30 youth teams from clubs such as Chelsea F.C., Feyenoord, SK Rapid Wien, FC Spartak Moscow, FC Bayern München and Borussia Dortmund participated.

 FC Berlin finished the 1995-96 Regionaliga Nordost in 13th place.
-Club President Volkmar Wanski announced in November 1996 that the financial reserves had been used up; the millions of Deutsche Mark that the club had made from player transfers in the early 1990s were now gone.
+Club President Volkmar Wanski announced in November 1996 that the club's financial reserves had been used up; the millions of Deutsche Mark that the club had made from player transfers in the early 1990s were now gone.

 Defender Jörn Lenz returned to the team during the winter break 1997–1998.
 Lenz would be a key player for several seasons to come.
 The successes in the Regionalliga did not materialize; FC Berlin remained a lower-table side.
 Coach Voigt eventually left for 1.
 FC Dynamo Dresden in March 1998.
 Henry Häusler became new coach in 1998.
 Among the key players on the team in the 1998–99 season were Heiko Brestrich, Jörn Lenz, Mario Kallnik and Mario Maek.
 Coach Häusler was already dismissed in April 1999, due to repeated public criticism of the team.
 The club took back its old name of BFC Dynamo on 8 May 1999.
 BFC Dynamo defeated Berlin Turkspor 1965 4–1 in the final of the 1998-99 Berlin Cup and finally won its first Berlin Cup title.
 Brestrich scored two goals, Ayhan Gezen one goal and Maek one goal for BFC Dynamo in the final.
 Former FC Rot-Weiß Erfurt-player and coach Klaus Goldbach became new coach at the end of the season.